bcarrell/seduce/README.md

     FROM cars
     WHERE cars.brand = :name AND cars.model = :model

-Notice the `name:` pragma.
+Notice the `name:` notation.
 This is required, and the name that you define will be the name of the function that `seduce` will generate for you.
 You can add any number of comment lines describing what the query does after that line.